-- F. Enter the total of your Estimated Tax payments. - G. Enter the total amount of Delaware tax withheld, S Corp payments made on your behalf, and approved Refundable Business Credits. - H. Add lines F and G. - I. Total Underpayment for the year (Subtract Line H from Line C).
+- F. Enter the total of your estimated tax payments. - G. Enter the total amount of Delaware tax withheld, S Corp payments made on your behalf, and approved Refundable Business Credits. - H. Add lines F and G. - I Total Underpayment for the year (Subtract Line H from Line C).
 If zero or less stop here.
-You do not owe the penalty. - J. Multiply Line I times 0.12. - K. If the amount on Line I was paid on or after April 30, 2014, enter zero (0).
-If it was paid before April 30, 2014, count the number of days from the date you paid the amount on Line I to April 30, 2014 Multiply the number of days by 0.0005 times the amount on Line I and enter the results on Line K. - L. Subtract Line K from Line J. This is your penalty for underpayment of Estimated Taxes.
-Add this amount to the other penalties and interest due on Line 25 of the Resident return and Line 56 of the Non-Resident return. - 3.
-The Annualized Installment Method.
+You do not owe the penalty. - J. Multiply Line I by 0.12. - K If the amount on Line I was paid on or after April 30, 2019 enter zero (0).
+If it was paid before April 30, 2019, count the number of days from the date you paid the amount on Line I to April 30, 2019 multiply the number of days by 0.0005 and then multiply that number by the amount on Line I. Enter the results on Line K. - L Subtract Line K from Line J. This is your penalty for underpayment of estimated taxes.
+Add this amount to the other penalties and interest due on Line 25 of the Resident return and Line 56 of the Non-Resident return.

+3. The Annualized Installment Method.

 This method should be used by individuals whose income is earned in an uneven fashion throughout the year.
-Examples would be receiving large Capital Gains or bonuses late in the year.
+Examples would be receiving large capital gains or bonuses late in the year.